EthicalSource/ethicalsource.dev/content/blog/adopting-an-ethical-license.md

 one of the most permissive.
 This makes it one of the easiest to sublicense or relicense.

-To sublicense, Maintainers _may_ add an ethical license while continuing to conform to the constraints imposed by the MIT licensed contributions.
+To sublicense, maintainers _may_ add an ethical license while continuing to conform to the constraints imposed by the MIT licensed contributions.

 The core constraint of the MIT license is that the body of the license _must_ be